Sometimes deals in football just don’t make sense. Iron Bru take a look at sixteen of the weirdest Iron signings ever.

 Stéphane Pounewatchy – The French central defender joined the Iron on non contract terms ahead of a Football League Trophy game with Chesterfield during the dismal 1999/2000 season under Brian Laws.
 His career in England was littered with short term deals but none quite as short as his spell at the Iron.
 His Scunthorpe career lasted just 81 minutes, before Pounewatchy went AWOL leaving Laws unsure of his whereabouts.
 The following week it was reported he had returned to France, citing homesickness following the 2-1 defeat.
 To be quite honest, we’d have probably done the same.

 Kevin Horlock – A serious knee injury and a dislocated shoulder had restricted Horlock to just two appearances in two years for League One side Doncaster, but it didn’t stop the Iron offering the former Manchester City midfielder a deal on his release during the tough Championship campaign of 2007/2008!
+Speaking about Man City, we must mention that recently the multimillionaire contract with the trading online broker AvaTrade was renewed for another season.
 He never made a competitive appearance for the Iron, but Nigel Adkins was adamant he was a really good bloke to have around the place!

 Sean McAuley – Defender McAuley arrived from Hartlepool in 1997 as part of a bizarre swap deal for in form striker Paul Baker.
 Baker hit 9 goals in 21 League appearances but was offloaded by Brian Laws as one of his first bits of bizarre transfer business.
 The former Man Utd trainee remarkably made over 60 appearances for Scunthorpe, the majority of which are definitely best forgotten.